ImageMagick/Usage-Markdown/quantize/index.md

 ## Ordered Dithering {#ordered-dither}

-While a random dither produces random clumps of pixels, and the various error correction dithers produce a essentially random pattern of dots, ordered dithering is basically the opposite.
+While a random dither produces random clumps of pixels, and the various error correction dithers produce an essentially random pattern of dots, ordered dithering is basically the opposite.
 It is designed to be as mathematically deterministic as possible.
-So deterministic, that you actually need to specify the pattern for it to should use in dithering the image.
+So deterministic, that you actually need to specify the pattern for it to use in dithering the image.

-The "`-ordered-dither`" operator will dither each of the selected "`-channels`" in the image a given predefined pattern.
+The "`-ordered-dither`" operator will dither each of the selected "`-channels`" in the image in a given, predefined pattern.
 The argument defines the pattern (known as a threshold map) to use.

 These threshold maps fall into three basic styles.
 [Diffused Pixel Dithers](#diffused) where the pixels are placed as far from each other as possible, so as to avoid 'clumping' and tiling artifacts.
 Or to clump them together into tight dots that makes them easier to mechanically print, in a technique known as [Digital Halftoning](#halftone).
-There is also some specialized artistic threshold maps that we will also be looking at, and even designing our own dithering pattern or threshold maps.
+There are also some specialized artistic threshold maps that we will be looking at, and even designing our own dithering pattern or threshold maps.

-In each case the number of pixels that is on or off in the threshold map depends on the grey-level intensity of the image (or individual color channel) that is being dithered into a bitmap.
+In each case, the number of pixels that is on or off in the threshold map depends on the grey-level intensity of the image (or individual color channel) that is being dithered into a bitmap.

 The map adds pixel threshold levels in a consistent manner, so that once a pixel turns on at a particular 'threshold' it remains on for any lighter grey color.
-This consistency is very important, otherwise artifacts are produced along the boundaries of changes the dither pattern.
+This consistency is very important, otherwise artifacts are produced along the boundaries of changes.

 The important point about this is that the result for each pixel in an image is purely mathematically determined independently of any other pixel in the image.
-As such any small change to the original image will have absolutely no effect on the image in any other area a problem that [Error Correction Dithers](#dither_error) have, as we saw above.
+As such any small change to the original image will have absolutely no effect on the image in any other area - a problem that [Error Correction Dithers](#dither_error) have, as we saw above.

 This point is vital to consistent dithering of video images and optimized animations.

 ### Diffused Pixel Dithering {#diffused}

-The original purpose of ordered dithering, and what most graphic programmers expect to get when you use an ordered dither is sometime more correctly termed, "Diffused Pixel Ordered Dither".
+The original purpose of ordered dithering, and what most graphic programmers expect to get when using an ordered dither is more correctly termed "Diffused Pixel Ordered Dither".

 What this means is that pixels are added to the tiled map as the threshold intensity increases, so that they are as far away from each other and evenly distributed as possible.
-This produces a highly consistent pattern that look quite smooth and near invisible on most modern displays.
+This produces a highly consistent pattern that looks quite smooth and near invisible on most modern displays.

 Such patterns have been worked out for tiling sizes that are a power of 2, namely, tile sizes of 2, 4, and 8.
 Though IM also provides a reasonable threshold pattern for a 3 by 3 threshold map tile.